celsiusnarhwal/3515.games/docs/games/uno.md

 ### Drawing Cards

-!!! tip inline end
-    You have a perfectly equal chance of drawing any given card.
-This means cards with <b>special effects</b> can appear more often than you may be predisposed to expect.

 If it's your turn and you don't have any playable cards, you can draw one with :command: `/uno play > Draw Card`.
 When you draw a card, you have two options: either you can a) draw the card and keep it, or b) draw the card and, if possible play it on the same turn.